biologic sensing/systems research

 Galvanic Skin Response (also for plant sensing):

-Several circuit designs were tested using DIY electrodes based on:
+Several designs were tested based on:

-with copper tape and with aluminium tape.
 The simplest voltage divider circuit as detailed at:

 http://www.schematicsforfree.com/archive/file/Computer/Circuits_using_a_PC/BIOFEEDBACK_MONITOR_PC_BASED.PDF